ttytm/wthrr-the-weathercrab/README.md

 A simple changelog can be found on the [releases page](https://github.com/tobealive/wthrr-the-weathercrab/releases).

-## Disclaimer

-Until a stable version 1.0 is available, new features will be introduced, existing ones may change, or breaking changes may occur in minor(`0.<minor>.*`) versions.

 ## Credits

 - The app uses the open-source weather API for non-commercial use provided by [Open Meteo](https://open-meteo.com/en)